Collection Models for GST on Low Value Imported Goods

 Hearings were held in Sydney on 22 August and Melbourne on 24 August 2017.

-The final inquiry report is expected to be handed to the Australian Government by 31 October 2017.
+The final inquiry report was handed to the Australian Government on 31 October 2017, then tabled in Parliament and publicly released on 9 November 2017.

 Legislation has been passed that will collect GST on low value imported goods from 1 July 2018.
 The legislation uses a vendor collection model ('vendor model'), whereby vendors (including suppliers and online marketplaces) will collect the GST on low value imported goods at the time of sale.

-The inquiry is required to consider and make recommendations in relation to the effectiveness of the vendor model and whether other models for collecting GST on low value imported goods might be suitable.
+The inquiry was required to consider and make recommendations in relation to the effectiveness of the vendor model and whether other models for collecting GST on low value imported goods might be suitable.